 19.3 Our fee is payable when payment or part-payment is made by the debtor or a third party or settlement is reached (whether or not this is as a result of legal proceedings).
 We would normally take this from the payment made.
 When payment is made directly to us, we normally pay you the amount less our fees on the same day, direct to your bank account by BACS.
 If payment arrangements are made with a debtor, we will at our discretion wait until full payment has been made before transferring funds, according to the individual circumstances.

 19.4 Close Out Fee – we will not charge a fee where we have failed to recover a debt and where we have advised you that we have been unsuccessful.
 However, to protect the value inherent in the time and effort invested in recovery work, if our instructions in a case are withdrawn for any reason before we recommend that it be closed, we reserve the right to charge a Close Out Fee.
 This is equal to the fee that would have been payable if the debt had been successfully collected in full.
 You may terminate your instructions to us in writing at any time whereupon the Close Out Fee would be payable.

-19.5 General – clients will be deemed to accept our charging structure immediately following receipt of instructions, by telephone, fax, post or electronic transfer.
+19.5 General – clients will be deemed to accept our charging structure immediately following receipt of instructions, by telephone, fax, post, email, WhatsApp, text, iMessage or other electronic transfer.
 So that our service for you can be as effective and efficient as possible you agree, by instructing us, that you will notify us promptly of:

 - any material change to the documents or information provided